Liance/fresnel-coefficients/1 - Python and Pip, Virtualenv Setup.md

 ### Step 2

-2. Follow their instructions to install Pip and virtualenv.
+Follow the same website's instructions to install Pip and virtualenv.

+In step *4.
+Create a new virtual env*, you don't need to name the virtualenv `yourenv`.

 Activate the virtualenv you've created.

-[]
+You don't need to follow step 6!

+##